PapaZouk/employeesDataUploader/README.md

 Employee Data Upload App
 ---------------------------

 Welcome to Employees Data File Uploader!
 This application consists of two parts: a client-side app written in React and server-side app written in Java.
-The client-side app allows users to upload files to the server, while the server-side app stores the files on the server.
+The client-side app allows users to upload CSV files to the server, while the server-side app stores the files on the server.

 ## Installation
 To install the application, you will need to clone this repository and install the nesessary dependecies for both the client-side and server-side apps;